-Philanthropy Cloud binds users between our application and your Identity Provider using a Federation Id.
-All SSO users of Philanthropy Cloud must be uploaded via the Employee Upload File and contain a unique Federation Id.
-We recommend using a work email address for the Federation Id to assure uniqueness within Philanthropy Cloud.
-The Federation Id is case sensitive in Philanthropy Cloud.
-Thus, the Federation Id in Philanthropy Cloud must match the email address exactly (with the same case convention) from your Identity Provider.
+Philanthropy Cloud binds users between our application and your Identity Provider using a Federation ID.
+All SSO users of Philanthropy Cloud must be uploaded using a CSV file and they must each have a unique Federation ID.
+We recommend using a work email address for the Federation ID to assure uniqueness within Philanthropy Cloud.

 Important: The Federation ID is case sensitive in Philanthropy Cloud and must match the email address from your Identity Provider exactly, with the same case convention.